Scholarships for Students

 4. The candidates’ overall results from the Admissions Exam.

-For more information about Financial Aid or the Polansky and Oberbauer Scholarships, please contact the Business Office.
+For more information about Financial Aid for the Polansky, Oberbauer, Gipson and Sunrise Scholarships, please contact the Business Office.

 The Teodora and Darina Spasov Scholarship, the first scholarship by a Bulgarian citizen